Criminology - MA

 Welcome to Birmingham City University, home to students from all around the world!

-All of our undergraduate and postgraduate social sciences courses are open to international students, and our courses have been tailored to take a global approach to learning.
+Most of our undergraduate and postgraduate courses within the faculty of Business, Law and Social Sciences are open to international students, and our courses have been tailored to take a global approach to learning.

 Our international pages contain a wealth of information for international students who are considering applying to study here, including: